iniohd/medra/README.md

 # medra
-Elegant &amp; modern HTML Template for multi purpose
+A free multi purpose, elegant and modern HTML Template for your next project.